 Abadi must also arm the Sunni tribes with heavy and semi-heavy weapons to enable them to fight ISIS effectively under the command of coalition forces and he must cleanse the Iraqi government and the military and security agencies of all agents of the Iranian regime, as well as expelling all Iranian Revolutionary Guards and their associated militias from Iraq.
 Only in this way can Iraqi sovereignty be restored and ISIS driven from the country.

-Note: Struan Stevenson was a Conservative Euro MP representing Scotland in the European Parliament from 1999 until 2014.
+Struan Stevenson is President of the European Iraqi Freedom Association (EIFA).
 He was President of the European Parliament’s Delegation for Relations with Iraq from 2009-2014.
-He is currently President of the European Iraqi Freedom Association (EIFA).